Victoria Sullivan

 Victoria L. Sullivan (born June 21, 1968) is an American politician in the state of New Hampshire.
-She was a member of the New Hampshire House of Representatives, sitting as a Republican from the Hillsborough 16 district, having been first elected in 2014.
+She is currently serving in the New Hampshire Senate for the 18th district.
+Prior to serving in the Senate, she was a member of the New Hampshire House of Representatives, sitting as a Republican from the Hillsborough 16 district, having been first elected in 2014.
 She lost reelection in 2018.
-Sullivan announced that she was running for Mayor of Manchester in April 2021.
-She previously ran for Mayor in 2019, but lost to incumbent Joyce Craig.
-She attended Northern Essex Community College and Medway High School.